numfocus/gsoc/2015/proposals/ian-henriksen.md

 ### May 25 -  June 7
 Modify the existing wrappers in DyND's python wrappers to make the C++ objects in DyND accessible to external Cython modules.
-Make overloaded arithmetic and indexing operators properly handle exceptions.
+Make overloaded arithmetic and indexing operators properly handle exceptions in Cython.
-**You need to accomplish this to mid-term.**
+Use the overloaded arithmetic operators at the Cython level.

 ### June 8 - June 21
 Add support for the overloaded assignment operator to the Cython API.
 Overloading the assignment operator isn't currently supported in Cython, so this can be added by either adding the feature to Cython or by using Cython's support for user-specified C-names for functions.

-**You need to accomplish this to mid-term.**

 ### June 22 - July 5
 Provide externally available wrappers for types, arrfunc manipulation, math functions, and array iterators.

 ### July 6 - July 19
-Make Python wrapper classes publicly available for Cython modules as well.
+Make Python wrapper classes publicly available for Cython modules.
 Make conversion routines to and from PEP 3118 compliant objects publically available as well.
-I will be at the SciPy conference for part of the week of July 6th, but I'll start working before May 25 to make up for it.
+I will be at the SciPy conference for part of the week of July 6th, but I'll start working a few days before May 25 to make up for it.

 ### July 20 - August 2
 Make and test wrappers for take and groupby operations.

 ### August 3 - August 16
-Make conversions to and from Python functions and numpy gufuncs work properly for external modules.
+Make conversions to and from Python functions and numpy gufuncs work properly within Cython.
+Provide a public API for them.

 ### August 17 - August 21 19:00 UTC
 Simplify API as much as possible.